William H. Miner: William H. Miner Agricultural Research Institute

+Publications and collections

 In 2010, Joseph Burke published a biography of Miner under the title William H. Miner: The Man and the Myth published on Langdon Street Press (a division of Hillcrest Publishing Group, Inc.).

 PBS broadcast a documentary about the life and times of William H. Miner in 2016.
 The documentary titled Heart's Delight: The Story of William H. Miner was directed by Paul Frederick.

 Alice T. Miner Museum (full name Alice T. Miner Colonial Collection) was established by Alice Miner, his wife and is located at Chazy.
 Alice Miner died in 1950.
 The couple had only one son.